Saint-Pierre-le-Jeune Catholic Church

 Saint-Pierre-le-Jeune Catholic Church (Église Saint Pierre-le-Jeune catholique) is a late 19th-century Catholic church dedicated to Saint Peter in Strasbourg, France.
 It is not to be confused with the medieval Saint-Pierre-le-Jeune Protestant Church in the same city.

 History

-Saint-Pierre-le-Jeune Catholic Church was built in the Neustadt district and stands next to the main courthouse Palais de Justice.
-Both buildings were designed by the architect Skjold Neckelmann; the church in collaboration with his professional partner August Hartel, and the courthouse, after Hartel's death, alone.
+Saint-Pierre-le-Jeune Catholic Church was built from 1889 to 1893 in the Neustadt district and stands next to the main courthouse Palais de Justice.
+Both buildings were designed by the architect Skjold Neckelmann (the church in collaboration with his professional partner August Hartel).

-Before this Saint-Pierre-le-Jeune church was built, the Catholics and the Lutherans of Strasbourg had shared the medieval Saint-Pierre-le-Jeune church.
-Only in 1898 did the Catholics relinquish their claim to the older place.
+Before the current Church of Saint-Pierre-le-Jeune was built, Catholics and Lutherans in Strasbourg shared the nearby medieval church of the same name.
+The Catholics did not relinquish their claim to this older church until 1898.

 Appearance

 Saint-Pierre-le-Jeune Catholic Church is built in rose sandstone.
 It is crowned with a heavy and imposing dome: interior diameter 18.5 m, interior height 50 m.
 The spacious interior of the church is decorated with altars, mosaics, and a very large circular chandelier.
 The current pipe organ was installed in 2003.